 ⇒ Lewis base → electron pair donator

-Note: Lewis acid is a superset of Bronsted-Lowry acids that means every compound that falls into the category of Bronsted-Lowry acid is Lewis acids.
+Note: Lewis acid is a superset of Bronsted-Lowry acids which means every compound that falls into the category of Bronsted-Lowry acid is Lewis acid.

 As we already discussed, HNO3 is Bronsted-Lowry acid because it donates the proton when reacts with less acidic compounds than it such as H2O and forms the conjugate base.
 Therefore, HNO3 also acts as lewis acid.

-In technically, HNO3 acts as lewis acid because the nitrogen central atom has a deficiency of electrons and it can accept the electron pair from another compound in order to release the proton from it.
+Technically, HNO3 acts as lewis acid.
+Because the nitrogen central atom has a deficiency of electrons and it can accept the electron pair from another compound in order to release the proton from it.